microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 This observation is especially relevant for JavaScript developers who mostly are dealing with the complexity of managing state, and this might explain why [most JavaScript developers still prefers to add console.log's](https://christianheilmann.com/2017/07/08/debugging-javascript-console-loggerheads/) to their code instead of using a script debugger.

-## Introducing Logpoints  -  a new kind of breakpoint that doesn't halt execution
+## Introducing Logpoints

-Based on this learning we believe there's an opportunity to combine the debugging experience with the purpose of state inspection, so in [our March iteration](https://code.visualstudio.com/updates/v1_22#_logpoints) of VS Code we released the first iteration of a debugging concept that we call Logpoints.
+Based on this learning, we believe there's an opportunity to combine the debugging experience with the purpose of state inspection, so in [our March iteration](https://code.visualstudio.com/updates/v1_22#_logpoints) of VS Code we released the first iteration of a debugging concept that we call Logpoints.
 Logpoints are a new kind breakpoint variant that does not "break" into the debugger but instead logs a message to the console.

 ![Logpoints](logpoints.gif)